Lord Nandi or Nandeeshwara was a great devotee and also a guardian in the abode of God Shiva.

 Worshiping Lord Nandi

 It is also said that the Shivapuja is incomplete if Lord Nandi is not worshipped.
 There is also a custom of whispering one’s wishes in the ears of Lord Nandeeshwara believing it will reach to Great God and comes true.
-Offering Chickpeas, Payasam(Rice pudding), Durva grass can please the Lord.
+Offering Chickpeas, Payasam(Rice pudding), and Durva grass can please the Lord.

 Sloka or Prayers for Lord Nandi